-(255) Simon likes which cat?(256) Which cat Simon likes ?
+(299) Simon 1 likes whi ch cat?
+(300) Which o cat Simon likes ?

 We have also added the labellings.
-Note that they do not exactly conform to our previously defined X-bar grammar.
-We have simplified the real tree a little bit, omitting some nodes.
-What is important here is only the mechanics of movement.
 The constituent consisting of /which cat/ (which contains the node dominating these words plus everything below it) is moved into a c-commanding position.
-It can go there only if the node dominates \emptyset .
-In place of the earlier constituent a node dominating \emptyset is put instead.
-(You may also think of the two constituents changing place: one which just dominates \emptyset , the other dominating /which cat/.)
+It can go there only if the node is absent.
+Thus, movement creates its own constituent, but it must to so in agreement with Xbar syntax.
+In place of the earlier constituent a node dominating \emptyset is left behind.
+(We shall say a little more about this element in the next lecture.)

-For the whole story to go through it is assumed that the X-bar grammar produces a number of empty nodes that can be used for elements to move into.
-(You do not move into nodes that are already occupied.)
+For the whole story to go through it is assumed that the X-bar grammar produces a number of choices for positions that can be used for elements to move into.
+(You do not move into nodes that are already there.)
 One such node is typically the specifier of CP.
 The positions that an element moves into must also match in label (category).
-For example, the C^0 -position (which we have not shown above) is also often empty, but a phrase cannot go there, otherwise the labels do not match.
-It is believed that the verb moves there in the relevant examples from (230).
-You can check that X-bar syntax places no restriction on the category of the specified except that it must be a phrase.
+For example, the C0-position (which we have not shown above) is also often empty, but a phrase cannot go there, otherwise the labels do not match.
+It is believed that the verb moves there in the relevant examples from (258).
+You can check that X-bar syntax places no restriction on the category of the specifier except that it must be a phrase.
 Thus, wh-phrases can go there.
 The solution has an advantage worth mentioning.
 CP has only one specifier, and therefore only one of the wh-phrases can go there.
 The others have to stay in place.